 The Library reports deferred/unearned/unavailable revenue on its financial statements.
-Deferred/unearned/unavailable revenues arise when a potential revenue does not meet both the measurable and available or earned criteria for recognition in the current period.
-Deferred/unearned/unavailable revenues also arise when resources are received by the government before it has a legal claim to them as when grant monies are received prior to the incurrences of qualifying expenditures.
-In subsequent periods, when both revenue recognition criteria are met, or when the Library has a legal claim to the resources, the liability or deferred inflow of resources for deferred/unearned/unavailable revenue is removed from the financial statements and revenue is recognized.
+Deferred/unavailable revenues arise when a potential revenue does not meet both the measurable and available or earned criteria for recognition in the current period.
+Unearned revenues also arise when resources are received by the government before it has a legal claim to them as when grant monies are received prior to the incurrences of qualifying expenditures.
+In subsequent periods, when both revenue recognition criteria are met, or when the Library has a legal claim to the inflow resources, the liability deferred of resources or deferred/unearned/unavailable revenue is removed from the financial statements and revenue is recognized.